TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_WhatsThePoint.md

 Capital-A-Agile be damned, the biggest cause of "The Death of Agile" is the angry, unyielding wedge that's driven between software engineers and business people.
 Both sides don't realise how little the other side know about what they do, when there shouldn't even be "sides" in the first place.

 * The [next essay](./Agile_AntiPatterns.md) explores the implications of this in more depth.
 (As I say, it's the fun one).
 * The [essay after that](./Agile_Value.md) reviews some of the efforts that have been made to bridge the gap between software engineering and business in the Digital Realm.
-Skip ahead if you're only here for the answers but you'll miss out on a load of bitter snark.
+Skip ahead if you're only here for the answers but you'll miss out on a load of bitter (but entertaining) snark.